Sinterklaas Is Coming to Town: Plot

 a bizarre dream.
 As he goes to the bathroom, his phone receives messages that indicate that he must board a plane to Amsterdam.
 When he finds the messages, he quickly packs his stuff and leaves, revealing that he is in Copenhagen.
 Earn calls Darius (Lakeith Stanfield), who reveals that Alfred (Brian Tyree Henry) has been in jail.
 He instructs Darius to pick up Van (Zazie Beetz), who is coming to Amsterdam.

 As Darius picks up Van, Earn barely makes it to Amsterdam, preparing for a concert for which Alfred must perform.
 He gets the venue owner, Dirk (Matteo Simoni), to give him money to bail Alfred out of jail but finds that he left his laptop in Helsinki.
 Alfred is dismayed at being released, as he was enjoying attentive treatment by the guards.
 As they leave, they notice a baby painted in blackface accompanying a man costumed as Sinterklaas, acting as the Zwarte Piet.

 While visiting a thrift store, Van and Darius find an address in a jacket and decide to follow the address.
 They arrive at a living funeral service for a man whom Darius believes may be Tupac Shakur.
 Van is informed that the man is nearing death, the result of a terminal illness.
 Van meets the death doula (Elisa van Riessen) reading the funeral and connects with her about the direction her life is going.
 Van is allowed to talk to the man, holding his hand while quietly comforting him.
 Suddenly, the doula activates a button that suffocates the man to death, shocking her.
 Earn and Alfred return to the hotel, with Alfred expressing disgust at some employees wearing blackface.
-In his hotel room, Alfred remembers that he went to bed with two women who got into an altercation, which culminated with the room being destroyed and his getting arrested.
+In his hotel room, Alfred remembers that he went to bed with two women who got into an altercation, which culminated with the room being destroyed and him getting arrested.

 That night, Alfred decides not to perform after realizing the crowd mostly consists of people in blackface.
 Earn tells Dirk that Alfred won't perform due to health issues, but that the venue will make more money from the insurance claim anyway.
 Feeling betrayed, Dirk tells him that he will "destroy" him.
 He then chases Earn into the lobby and mistakes a man in blackface for him, attacking him while Earn looks on nearby.
 He goes back to the hotel room, running into Van in the hallway.
 They have a brief conversation before entering their rooms.
 An exhausted Earn falls onto the bed, until he notes that his phone is getting messages from Alfred, who wants food.